gcommits/LawGroup-Frontend/README.md

 ## Lessons Learned
 This was my first live project that I intended to be used in my portfolio.

 The main challenges came from learning Bootstrap.

-I initiailly intended to include scss but found everything looked good with CSS alone.
+Future Updates:
++ (Fix) On desktop, the side menu stays open when users click on navigation element.
++ (Fix) On mobile, the main navigation menu stays open when users click on a navigation element.

 ## Preview